top of page

 ABOUT

-I am a researcher in Literary and Cultural Studies.
-My work explores the intersections of psychoanalysis, trauma, caste, and cultural memory.
+I work at the intersections of psychoanalysis, trauma, caste, and cultural memory.

 I am the author of Jacques Lacan: From Clinic to Culture (Orient BlackSwan, 2018) and the co-editor of Dalit Studies: Key Terms and Concepts (Routledge, 2026) and Holocaust vs. Popular Culture: Interrogating Incompatibility and Universalization (Routledge, 2023).